 Yoga is ultimately about becoming enlightened.
-However, in practical terms this merely means improving ourselves bit by bit, day by day.
+However, in practical terms this merely means improving ourselves bit by bit, day by day, travelling the path.

 Connecting to the sensations on the body helps us be more grounded as well as in touch with ourselves.
 We are then in a better place to make happier life choices.
 Over time this can have a profound effect.